-The view takes the stance that each millennium is actually a day according to God (as found in Psalm 90:4 and 2 Peter 3:8), and that eventually during the beginning of the seventh millennium, or at the end of the six thousand years since the creation, Jesus will return.
+This view states that each millennium is actually a day according to God (as found in Psalm 90:4 and 2 Peter 3:8), and that eventually during the beginning of the seventh millennium, or at the end of the 6000 years since the creation, Jesus will return.
 It teaches that the seventh millennium is actually called the Sabbath Millennium, in which Jesus will rest the earth and His children.
-Just as God created the world in six days and rested on the seventh day and commanded man to work six days and rest on the seventh day, likewise, our planet will labor six thousand years and rest on the seventh millennium.
+Just as God created the world in six days and rested on the seventh day and commanded man to work six days and rest on the seventh day (Exodus 20:8-11), likewise, our planet will labor six thousand years and rest on the seventh millennium.

 In His service,